-Liam Davis plays for Gainsborough Trinity FC in the Conference North.
+Liam Davis came out while playing for Gainsborough Trinity FC in the Conference North.

 He is the highest current semi-professional player in the UK to be 'out and proud.'
 Liam is also happy to be one of our JUST A BALL GAME? patrons.

 Quotes from Liam: " I reached the stage in my life where I had no reason to hide who i was.
 I hope my story will help others feel more comfortable about coming out."
 "Maybe we are getting to the point where there is enough acceptance of the issue for someone to come out while playing.
 That's the moment when others can follow."